-Some women feel they know their babies intimately by the time they give birth.
+Some women feel they know their babies intimately straightaway after birth.
 After all, you’ve carried this little person inside you for the last nine months, feeling them kick and roll around, and you’ve even watched their heartbeat on a screen.
-But at the same time, those first hours with your new baby are a step into the unknown.
+But at the same time, those first hours after birth with your new baby are a step into the unknown.

-There’s lots to learn about this new role, and over the next few weeks you and your little one will be learning together.
-But knowing what to expect in the hours immediately after the birth will help prepare you.
+There’s lots to learn after birth about this new role, and over the next few weeks after birth you and your little one will be learning together.
+But knowing what to expect in the hours immediately after birth will help prepare you.

 Labour and birth is a shock to the system, and not just for you!
 For your baby, the birth has been exhausting, and they are now in an unfamiliar world.

-The moment they emerge into the air, the change in temperature gives the lungs a signal to start working, and they will take their first gasp of air, usually accompanied by the first cry.
+The moment they emerge into the air after birth, the change in temperature gives the lungs a signal to start working, and they will take their first gasp of air, usually accompanied by the first cry.
 As soon as your baby starts to breathe, the placenta stops working.